-Buying your first bag of Speciality Coffee – Grind Size, Bag Size & Roast Profile
+Buying your next bag of Speciality Coffee: Grind Size, Bag Size & Roast Profile explained!

 Like most things in life, coffee is one of those things that a lot of people don’t spend too long thinking about.
 Whether it be instant coffee (25% of all coffee drunk worldwide is instant) or coffee from a pod machine (1/3 of homes in the UK have a pod machine), brewing at home for convenience is how a significant proportion of coffee drinkers enjoy their daily brew.
 But every so often the world of speciality coffee gets its hooks into somebody, and once it does, it’s hard to know where to start.